KBDevLab/RideOut/README.md

 Contributing

-We welcome contributions to RideOut!
+We welcome contributions to Rideout!
 Here’s how you can contribute:
 	1. Fork the repository and clone your fork.
 	2. Create a new branch for your feature or bug fix.
 	3. Make changes and test them thoroughly.